citahub/cita/docs/en-US/rpc_guide/rpc.md

 * Returns

-    `Array` - Array of log objects, or an empty array if nothing has changed since last poll.
+    `Array` - Array of log objects, or an empty array.
+If the filter belongs to blockfilter, the result returned is a block hash array containing the hashes of the block after the filter was created.
     同 [getLogs](#getlogs)

 * Example